Prashanthm03/password-strength-indicator/README.md

 # password-strength-indicator
-I use HTM , CSS and JAVASCRIPT
+I used HTML , CSS and JAVASCRIPT